 The usual tone sweep test revealed an emphasis in the low end around the 60 to 120hz region.
 Another revelation is that the bass was audible below 20hz.
 I could hear them go down to 17hz audibly which is very good for such an inexpensive device.
 There was a dip below 30hz though but it was small and a gradual one.

 On the other side of the spectrum, I did hear a peaky region around 6khz.
 The high frequencies do not go past the 14khz frequency mark and are absent above that.

 One positive note is that the two drivers were even throughout the frequency spectrum with very little sideways shifting indicating that these drivers are well matched.

 The 1More PistonBuds bass is large and fat.
-There is an emphasis in the midbass region which gives the bass the aforementioned character.
+There is an emphasis on the midbass region which gives the bass the aforementioned character.

-I was somewhat surprised with the bass because at the price bracket I was expecting much worst and I find the bass to be pleasant and listenable.
+I was somewhat surprised with the bass because at the price bracket, I was expecting much worse and I find the bass to be pleasant and listenable.
 It has good tonality.

 This is an area where the 1More PistonBuds do fairly well with a midrange that has a smooth character with a fair amount of detail.

 Voices tend to sound a touch warm with a decent amount of definition.
 I would not use it as a reference standard but nothing seems to bother the senses with screeching notes or sibilance.